Keerthic4/US-Treasury-Yields-Analysis/README.md

 •Considering 1 year, 3 year, 5 year and 10 year yields.

-•Y ield rates are most correlated with the values from their immediate past e.g. yield on Monday = yield on Friday.
+•Yield rates are most correlated with the values from their immediate past e.g. yield on Monday = yield on Friday.

 •For weekends and public holiday instead of imputing values, we modified the